datacamp/authoring/docs/courses/data-structure.md

 ### `chapter(1-n).Rmd`
 As you may have noticed there could be many chapter files depending on how much you add by using the Teach Editor.
-An example would be a course with 5 chapters, in such case the folder structure would contain 5 files:
+An example would be an `R` course with 5 chapters, in such case the folder structure would contain 5 files:

 ```
 chapter1.Rmd